malpedia/malpedia-flossed/README.md

-# Malpedia flossed
+# Malpedia FLOSSed

-This repository contains the result of the [FLARE floss tool](https://github.com/mandiant/flare-floss) applied to all unpacked and dumped samples in [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/), pre-processed for further use.
+This repository contains the result of the [FLARE FLOSS tool](https://github.com/mandiant/flare-floss) applied to all unpacked and dumped samples in [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/), pre-processed for further use.

 We intend to update this collection periodically.

 In the last run in November 2023, 8.010 files associated with 1.751 malware families were processed.
-Flossing resulted in 35.645.324 raw strings, which were cleaned and deduplicated down to 2.137.276 unique strings.
+FLOSSing resulted in 35.645.324 raw strings, which were cleaned and deduplicated down to 2.137.276 unique strings.
 Once decompressed, the collection currently sits at about 400 MB.

 ## Data Format

-The string collection is provided as a JSON dictionary and has three sections:
+The string collection is provided as a JSON dictionary (see folder `data`) and has three sections:

 * `about`: like a file header, this contains some metadata about this collection.
 * `family_to_id`: a mapping of family_ids to the family names, as found in [Malpedia](https://malpedia.caad.fkie.fraunhofer.de/).